About your rent

 You can pay your rent over the phone on our 24-hour payment line, using your Debit or Credit Card.

-Simply make sure you have your Debit or Credit card and rent reference number, then call 03450 455218.
+Have your Debit or Credit card and rent reference number ready, and call 03450 455 218.

 Pay at the Post Office or PayPoint Outlet